TOTP Plugin

 Authentication Notes

-- ✅ Yes: Standard authentication required.
-User must be authenticated via session or other auth mechanism.
+enable,disable,get-uri,generate-backup-codes): Standard authentication required.
+User must be authenticated via session or other auth mechanism. - Pending-token endpoints (

-- ❌ No: Standard authentication NOT required, but special conditions apply.
+verify,verify-backup-code): Standard authentication NOT required.
 These routes require a valid TOTP pending token cookie set by the initial authentication attempt.

 Endpoint Details